CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 Remember the approximate angle.
 You can, e.g., align the back of the Nao with a book you put on the table for setup purposes.

 In the calibration procedure there are four postures recorded : _prepose_, _safepose_, _keyrelease_ and _keypress_.
-The posture recording is triggered via a so called _job_ (in the Jenkins) that is explained in the following.
+The posture recording is triggered via a so called _job_ (in the Jenkins) this is explained in the following.

 Now, switch to the Jenkins in your browser https://localhost:8080/?auto_refresh=true

-Log in and trigger the job "runnable-remotelab-jsp-nao-calibration-master-runnable-toolkit-remotelab-nightly" (stopwatch icon)
+Log in (if not already logged in) and trigger the job **"runnable-remotelab-jsp-nao-calibration-master-runnable-toolkit-remotelab-nightly"**
-, follow the instructions on screen.
+(stopwatch icon), follow the instructions that appear on the screen.

 You will be asked for whether you want to record postures for the left or right arm and then to move the easily moveable arms (thus not stiffened) to the positions as depicted in the program.

 Please execute the calibration for the left and right arm (trigger the job two times, 1st time for left, second time for right arm).

 Great, you are done!
 Now you can run the experiment.